couchbase/cbft/DESIGN.md

 * ns-server will spawn and babysit cbft.

-* cbft will store is configuration metadata into ns-server's metakv system.
+* cbft will store its configuration metadata into ns-server's metakv system.

 * During rebalance, ns-server will perform its normal, existing